agritheory/edgedb_connections/readme.md

 -- Docs: https://docs.pytest.org/en/latest/warnings.html
 =========================================================== 3 passed, 2 warnings in 1.71s ============================================================
 ```
 That's _also_ barely different.
 True, but the use of the `pytest-asyncio` provided decorator is required.
 If you don't install it, pytest will let you know that you should have and skip the test.
-You may see some warning from pytest about 'direct construction of Function has been deprecated'... it's not your fault, `pytest-asyncio` needs to accomodate differences in Python's asycio API from 3.5 to 3.8.
+You may see some warning from pytest about 'direct construction of Function has been deprecated'... it's not your fault, `pytest-asyncio` needs to accommodate differences in Python's asycio API from 3.5 to 3.8.
 You can safely ignore this warning.

 ## Let's make a pool
 The pooled interface is really cool.
 It allows you to create and allocate async connections to a database without having to re-establish each time.